Thr0cut/thr0cut.github.io/_posts/2024-02-18-ctf-htb-crafty.md

 It is required to install the following tools to establish foothold:

-* Download the following [Log4j PoC](https://github.com/kozmer/log4j-shell-poc/tree/main?tab=readme-ov-file) by Kozmer from GitHub.
+* Download [Log4j PoC](https://github.com/kozmer/log4j-shell-poc/tree/main?tab=readme-ov-file) by Kozmer from GitHub.

 * The exploit requires **jdk-8u20** and checks if its present in the directory.
 Downloading the exact version from Oracle website prompts for account creation.
 I was able to find a slightly different jdk version - [jdk-8u202](https://mirrors.huaweicloud.com/java/jdk/8u202-b08/jdk-8u202-linux-x64.tar.gz) that works with the exploit.
 Once downloaded and extracted in the same directory as the POC script, rename the jdk directory to **jdk1.8.0_20** in order to bypass the script check.